- What Are Facebook Phishing Emails?

 You receive an email that looks like it comes from Facebook but doesn't.
 It may use the Facebook logo and look like the real deal.
 The email directs you to log into your Facebook account to:

 - Read an important message

 - Save your messages

-In some cases, scammers will use a fear tactic, for example, threatening to delete all of your messages (due to your inactivity on the platform) unless you log in.
+In some cases, scammers will threaten you to get you to act quickly and without thinking.
+For example, threatening to delete all of your messages (due to your inactivity on the platform) unless you log in.